 There are other exceptions, and the most notable are in the employment context.
 Despite the fact that business owners are shielded from liability in most cases, workers keep the right to commence an action where they have suffered from a COVID-19 exposure or infection that occurred as a result of their employment.
 Their rights to proceed under the Workplace Safety and Insurance Act for occupational injury will remain in place.

-If you or your business are facing litigation relating to COVID-19 or expect to be, the exceptionally skilled corporate litigation lawyers at Milosevic Fiske LLP in Toronto can help.
+If you or your business are facing litigation relating to COVID-19 or expect to be, the exceptionally skilled corporate litigation lawyers at Milosevic & Associates in Toronto can help.
 Over the years, our team of lawyers has successfully fought for our clients’ rights and our impressive track record speaks for itself.
 Please contact us by calling 416-916-1387 or connect online for a consultation.